rouskinlab/dreem/docs/source/module/aggregate/edge_cases.rst

 Edge cases handling
 ++++++++++++++++++++++++

-[What are the edge cases that need to be handled?
-How are they handled?]
+- Insertions are counted on the 3'UTR side.
+See example above.